 Disruptive conduct is not merely classroom dissent.
 The expression of disagreement with the instructor or classmates is not in itself disruptive behavior.
 Disruptive behavior also does not include an appropriate demonstration of disagreements or differences of opinion, cultural differences, differing values or beliefs, or needing extra time or attention based on reasonable accommodation for disabilities.

-The procedures for allegations of disruptive behavior in the classroom can be found in section $\frac{420.00}{100}$ of this Code.
+The procedures for allegations of disruptive behavior in the classroom can be found in section 420.00 of the Code of Student Conduct.

 330.30 Acts of Dishonesty

 Acts of dishonesty include but are not limited to: